nemac/geogaddi/README.md

 ## Todo
 ### 0.1
-- Exit program cleanly with the async TransferManager
+- Exit program cleanly when using integrator
-- Document transport
-- Document uncompressed mode
+- Block bucket destruction, then create